InoSMI

-inoSMI (иноСМИ, a derivation from "foreign mass media") is an internet media project that monitors and translates articles published in foreign and Western media into Russian, and is part of the state media group Russia Today.
+inoSMI (иноСМИ, a derivation from "foreign mass media") is an internet media project that monitors and translates articles published in foreign and Western media into Russian, and is part of the state media group Rossiya Segodnya.

 History

 The service is affiliated with the RIA Novosti news agency and is sponsored by Russia's Federal Agency on Press and Mass Communications (FAPMC).

 The project was masterminded and directed by Yaroslav Ognev who has been serving as its editor-in-chief since its foundation.
 In March 2009, Marina Pustilnik was assigned the editor-in-chief of inoSMI.

 Current chief editor is Alexey Dubosarsky.

 Activity

 The translations are published online on a daily basis.
 The range of topics varies: culture, politics, social and other.
 But most of the translated articles are analytical essays written by Western journalists on topics related to Russia and the former Soviet Union.
 Regular news articles are rarely published. inoSMI also publishes videos, blogs and the most remarkable issues from the world's leading media forums.

 While the service has several professional translators on its payroll, a noticeable fraction of translations is performed by its eager readers on a voluntary basis.
 Readers also participate in media monitoring, as they may suggest an article for translation.

 Since its foundation, the site has a forum where new publications are discussed.
 The moderation policy is rather loose and allows for a variety of views.
 Material that can be regarded by editors as promoting competing reader projects will be censored though.

 An unusual phenomenon that took off recently on inoSMI forum can be described as a massive voluntary effort in translating into Russian other readers' forums hosted by foreign media.

 inoSMI also invites leading foreign journalists and editors to discuss the publications with Russian readers.
 For instance, Stanislaw Lem's conference with the inosmi.ru readers on 17 January 2006 was the last press conference before his death.